Associate Professor

 NMR spectroscopy for the elucidation of conformation and communication networks within and between proteins, nucleic acids and small compounds

-Recent breakthroughs in nuclear magnetic resonance (NMR) spectroscopy, X-ray crystallography, cryo-electron microscopy and other biophysical techniques have reshaped our views dynamics and function of proteins and nucleic acids.
-We are beginning to grasp a more holistic and fascinating reality in which many, if not the majority of the proteins and nucleic acids are operative as communication hubs that are interconnected with many others.
-Domain architecture is defined by the 3D average structure, but biomolecules are inherently dynamic systems.
+Recent breakthroughs in nuclear magnetic resonance (NMR) spectroscopy, X-ray crystallography, cryo-electron microscopy and other biophysical techniques have reshaped our understanding of dynamics and function of proteins and nucleic acids.
+We are beginning to appreciate a more holistic and fascinating reality where many, if not the majority, of the proteins and nucleic acids serve as interconnected communication hubs.
+Domain architecture is defined by the 3D average structure, but biomolecules are inherently dynamic entities.
 Our dynamic picture is still largely incomplete because no adequate methods are available to detect concerted conformational transitions at atomic resolution.
 These transitions, however, form the structural basis for relaying information from one molecular site to another (so-called allostery).

-NMR spectroscopy is one of the principal techniques to answer fundamental questions addressing protein/nucleic acid function due to its analytical potential at an atomic level.
-Using NMR, we contribute to the understanding of communication networks by modeling realistic ensembles of structures, identification of allosteric mechanisms, studying folding and interactions with other proteins, nucleic acids or small ligands.
-An important pillar of this program is the establishment of our recently developed exact nuclear Overhauser enhancement (eNOE) methodology for a realistic representation of molecular spatial sampling as a standard tool in the NMR/structural biology community.
+Despite impressive strides in artificial intelligence (AI) for predicting static, average macromolecular structures from sequences, AI cannot predict the dynamic fluctuations around these structures.
+However, visualization of these dynamics is essential to understand function, and NMR spectroscopy is the principal technique to answer fundamental questions addressing protein/nucleic acid dynamics at an atomic level.
+Using NMR, we contribute to the understanding of communication networks by modeling realistic ensembles of structures, identifying allosteric mechanisms, and exploring folding and interactions with other proteins, nucleic acids or small ligands.
+A cornerstone of our program is our newly developed exact nuclear Overhauser enhancement (eNOE) methodology for a realistic representation of molecular spatial sampling.

 Exact NOE methodology

-We have developed a program that guides the analysis of eNOEs and extraction of distances for structure calculation (eNORA, available either in Matlab format or integrated into CYANA).
-We have applied the method to various proteins and are also extending the method to RNA and DNA (see eNOE structure gallery).
+We have developed a program that guides the analysis of eNOEs and extraction of distances for structure calculation (eNORA, available either in Matlab format or integrated into CYANA and Bruker DynamicsCenter).
+We apply the method to various proteins and also extend it to RNA and DNA.

-Figure 1 eNOE structure gallery.
-Proteins sorted by increasing residue lengths (grey numbers): WW domain of human Pin1, 3rd immunoglobulin binding domain of protein G (GB3), sarcoma homolog 3 (SH3) of chicken alpha-spectrin, PDZ2 of human tyrosine phosphatase 1E (hPTP1E), human cyclophilin A, two-domain full-length human Pin1, 20S core particle proteasome of T. acidophilium (only distances).
-14-nucleotide UUCG RNA tetraloop (left).
+eNOE structure gallery.
+Proteins sorted by increasing residue length (grey numbers).
+Multi-state representations: WW domain of human Pin1, 3rd immunoglobulin binding domain of protein G (GB3), sarcoma homolog 3 (SH3) of chicken alpha-spectrin, PDZ2 of human tyrosine phosphatase 1E (hPTP1E), human cyclophilin A, two-domain full-length human Pin1, and 14-nucleotide UUCG RNA tetraloop (left).
+Only select distances: 20S core particle proteasome of T. acidophilium (bottom right).

 Ligand-protein interaction studies for drug design